- Singing the Faith: 248 (CD10 #24&25)

 Also see More about the metaphor (#3 in our series about Jesus' ministry as reflected in hymns).

 Described by the theologian and Bible translator James Moffat as “the prince of Scottish hymn writers”, Horatius Bonar was born and died in Edinburgh.
 He trained as a Church of Scotland minister in 1837 and was ordained into the parish of Kelso in the Scottish Borders where he wrote this hymn.
 At the Great Disruption in 1843, Bonar followed the leading example of his old university teacher, Dr Thomas Chalmers, and joined the Free Church.
-He became a Moderator of the General Assembly of the Free Church in 1883.
+He became a Moderator of the General Assembly of the Free Church in 1883 (image left).

 Bonar was a prolific writer of letters, books, tracts and around 600 hymns, which were championed by the American composer and evangelist Ira Sankey.
 Sankey used 23 of Bonar’s hymns in his successful “Sacred Songs and Solos”.
 In turn, Bonar supported the evangelical crusades made by Sankey and Dwight Moody to Scotland.
-Dee Major points out that one by-product of these crusades was that “gospel songs in the M and S vein and the playing of organs in Scottish churches began to be accepted” (though not in Bonar’s own churches in Kelso and, later, Chalmers Memorial Free Church in the Grange area of Edinburgh, which permitted only unaccompanied psalm singing).
+Dee Major points out that one by-product of these crusades was that “gospel songs in the M and S vein and the playing of organs in Scottish churches began to be accepted” (though not in Bonar’s own churches in Kelso or, later, Chalmers Memorial Free Church in the Grange area of Edinburgh, which permitted only unaccompanied psalm singing).

 See also Fill thou my life, O Lord my God (StF 73)